Carpet cleaner making a difference

 Use washing detergent

-Pick a gentle washing detergent and combine with half a litre of warm water in a spray bottle.
-This can be used to clean up a variety of relatively severe stains, such as eggs and chocolate.
-Gently rub the soapy water into the area with a wet cloth, work from the outside in so you don’t spread the stains, and follow up with some ammonia and warm water.
-Be careful not to use hot water as this can cause the stain to spread and soak deeper into the carpet pile.
+Use a gentle washing detergent and combine it with half a litre of warm water in a spray bottle.
+This can be used to clean up a variety of stains.
+Gently rub the soapy water into the area with a wet cloth, work from the outside in so you don’t spread the stain.
+Follow up with some ammonia and warm water.
+Be careful not to use hot water as the stain will spread and soak deeper into the carpet pile.

 Dig out some cleaning powder or sprinkle baking soda

-A traditional, and quite effective solution is using cleaning powder.
+A traditional and effective cleaning solution is using carpet cleaning powder.
 Simply sprinkle it on, leave overnight and then vacuum it up the following morning.
 Baking soda is known to be just as effective when used in the same way.
-Side note: baking soda works particularly well to lift pet hairs from a carpet, too!
+It also works particularly well to lift pet hairs from a carpet too.

 Try using specialist carpet shampoo

-Carpet shampoo is an effective method.
-However, it’s important to not apply too much, or drench the carpet.
-Use sparingly, and avoid scrubbing the carpet too fiercely.
-As with carpet powder, it’s possible to leave the shampoo to dry completely and then vacuum it up.
+Carpet shampoo is great for removing stains, however, it’s important to not apply too much or to drench the carpet.
+Use sparingly and avoid scrubbing the carpet too fiercely.
+As with carpet powder, you can leave the shampoo to dry completely and then vacuum.

 Use surgical spirit for heavy duty stains

-Surgical spirit can be used to tackle heavy duty stains such as solids, oil, tar etc and any unknown stains.
-It’s effective when combined with warm water, and can be combined with white vinegar and washing detergent.
+Surgical spirit can be used to tackle heavy duty stains such as solids, oil, tar or any unknown stains.
+It’s most effective when combined with warm water and washing detergent.

 Mix white vinegar with water for a homemade solution

-Tough stains such as blood and wine can also be removed with a cold water and white vinegar solution.
-This will work deeply into the stain, making it easier to remove and lighten the coloured stain with a microfiber cloth.
-Leave the mixture to soak into the carpet for at least 5 minutes before removing.
+Tough stains such as blood and wine can be removed with a cold water and white vinegar solution.
+Combine 2 cups of water with 2 cups of white vinegar to a spray bottle and leave to soak deeply into the stain.
+After 5 minutes, use a microfiber cloth to blot the stain out of the carpet.
 We recommend going over this with carpet shampoo or laundry detergent to add a nicer fragrance afterward.

 Carpet cleaning with a sponge